Snapchat/KeyDB-docs/docs/keydbcli.md

     $ echo $?
     1

-## Slave mode
+## Replica mode

-The slave mode of the CLI is an advanced feature useful for keydb developers and for debugging operations.
+The replica mode of the CLI is an advanced feature useful for keydb developers and for debugging operations.
 It allows to inspect what a master sends to its replica in the replication stream in order to propagate the writes to its replicas.
-The option name is simply `--slave`.
+The option name is simply `--replica`.
 This is how it works:

-    $ keydb-cli --slave
+    $ keydb-cli --replica
     SYNC with master, discarding 13256 bytes of bulk transfer...
     SYNC done.
 Logging commands from master.
     "PING"